akka/akka-management/docs/src/main/paradox/bootstrap/kubernetes-api.md

 # Kubernetes API

-An example project that can be deployed to Kubernetes via minikube is in `bootstrap-demo/kubernetes-api`.
+An example project that can be deployed to kubernetes via `minikube` or `minishift` is in `bootstrap-demo/kubernetes-api`.

 This demo shows how to form an Akka Cluster in Kubernetes using the `kubernetes-api` discovery mechanism.
 The `kubernetes-api` mechanism queries the Kubernetes API server to find pods with a given label.
 A Kubernetes service isn't required